ncrowther/greenhouseControl/server/dataservice/README.md

-# Cloudant Facade for WXO
+# Cloudant Facade for GreenhouseController

 This package creates a datafacade into a Cloudant database.
-The facade is exposed as an OpenAPI where it can be ingested by WatsonxOrchestrate.
+The facade is exposed as an OpenAPI
 See:

  [OpenApi](\openapi\dataApi.yaml)